UMP 75x25 [M10x3] GW F200 PLATINIUM Lina / N52 - search holder

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Wide application in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: